jourquin/Nodus/demo/MLogit/README.md

 which utility function is explained in the documentation of the "demo" project.

 - The explanatory variable (cost) is gathered from an uncalibrated multimodal assignment, i.e., the total travel cost for all the modes and origin-destination pairs.
-This information is read from the assignment "header" table, along with the expected quantities for each mode (in the modal OD matrixes).
-The result is written in the "mlogit_input" table by the "CreateMLogitInput.groovy" script.
+This information is read by the "CreateMLogitInput.groovy" script from the assignment "header" table, along with the expected quantities for each mode (in the modal OD matrixes).
+The result is written in the "mlogit_input" table.

 - The estimators are then computed using by the "MLogit.R" script.
 To run it, [R](https://www.r-project.org/) must be installed on your computer, along with the [RJDBC](https://cran.r-project.org/package=RJDBC) and